Clayton Mizgerd

 2. The random graph process is globally synchronizing, with Vishesh Jain and Mehtaab Sawhney.
 Submitted. arXiv

 3. Inducibility of rainbow graphs, with Emily Cairncross, Dhruv Mubayi.
-Submitted. arXiv
+To appear in Mathematical Proceedings of the Cambridge Philosophical Society. arXiv

 4. Rapid mixing of the down-up walk on matchings, with Vishesh Jain.
 APPROX/RANDOM 2024. arXiv